 Background

-Optimisation of antimicrobial stewardship is key to tackling antimicrobial resistance (AMR), which is exacerbated by over-prescription of antibiotics in pediatric Emergency Departments (EDs).
+Optimisation of antimicrobial stewardship (AMS) is key to tackling antimicrobial resistance (AMR), which is exacerbated by over-prescription of antibiotics in pediatric Emergency Departments (EDs).
 We described patterns of empiric antibiotic use in European EDs, and characterized appropriateness and consistency of prescribing.

 Methods